 Agenda Item #9 – Board Member Reports and Suggestions for Future Agenda Items.

-Board Member Lawson commented on Northrop Grummans’ intent to hire more employees, and inquired as whether or not the District has received any new permit applications.
-Vickie Rausch, District Engineer, responded, stating that Northrop Grumman have submitted permit applcations and the District have created draft permits and that no Title V permit applications have been received at this time.
+Board Member Lawson commented on Northrop Grummans’ intent to hire more employees, and inquired as to whether or not the District has received any new permit applications.
+Vickie Rausch, District Engineer, responded, stating that Northrop Grumman has submitted permit applcations and the District has created draft permits and that no Title V permit applications have been received at this time.

 Board Member Hofbauer thanked Bret for assisting with a weekend neighborhood complaint regarding illegal spray paint operations.